gianni-rosato/aviator/README.md

 ## About

-Aviator enables simple, easy-to-use video encoding for the word's most advanced open video codec, AV1.
-Encode your favorite media into super efficient files with incredible quality per bit, powered by the SVT-AV1 production encoder with Opus for audio encoding.
-The sky's the limit for your old home video collection &amp; large 4k smartphone videos, and you can fly in style with a beautiful libadwaita interface.
-Take off with Aviator!
+Aviator enables simple & easy video encoding for the word's most advanced open video codec, AV1.
+Encode your favorite media into super efficient files with incredible quality per bit, powered by the fast, memory-safe rav1e encoder with libopus for audio encoding.
+The sky's the limit for your old home video collection, large 4k smartphone videos, screen recordings, Blu-ray rips, you name it - take off with Aviator!

-Aviator is designed to be a no frills, easy to use AV1 encoder that any beginner can pick up and immediately understand how to use.
+Aviator is designed to be a no frills, easy to use AV1 encoding GUI that any beginner can pick up and immediately understand how to use.

 ## Installation